mpicbg-csbd/unet-smfish-seg/notes/notes.md

 Not sure.
 But the answer to all our problems is to make a database of results.
 We need to make the parameters and results easily accessible to analysis tools.

-# ipython doesn't work on furiosa
+# TEMPFIX: ipython doesn't work on furiosa

+It throws some sort of
 Oscar doesn't know why.
+Installed local ipython with pip --user flag.

-# PyOpenCL doesn't install with pip3 on my local machine
+# SOLVED: PyOpenCL doesn't install with pip3 on my local machine

 Something to do with architecture problems.
 I expect the command `pip3 install pyopencl` to install pyopencl.
 But it fails with the error